Wednesday, November 29; 7:00PM - 8:00PM

-The Arboretum Library’s book group explores the portrayal of western North American landscape in fiction, non-fiction, drama, and poetry, letters, graphic novels, etc. The group generally, but not always, meets the last Wednesday of the month in the Arboretum Library or out on the Arboretum grounds, pandemic, weather and sunlight permitting.
-When the weather is good and disease rates are low, the group will meet outside in appropriate places in the gloriously, beautiful grounds of the Los Angeles County Arboretum and Botanic Garden with appropriate social distancing and masking.
-The group leader will decide each month whether the meeting will be in-person or on Zoom.
+The Arboretum Library’s book group explores the portrayal of western North American landscape in fiction, non-fiction, drama, poetry, letters, graphic novels, etc. The group generally, but not always, meets the last Wednesday of the month in the Arboretum Library or out on the Arboretum grounds, weather, sunlight, and pandemic permitting.
+When the weather is good and the mosquitos are less active, the group will meet outside in appropriate places in the gloriously, beautiful grounds of the Los Angeles County Arboretum and Botanic Garden.
+At other times the group will meet in the Arboretum Library with social distancing and masking if desired.
+The group leader will decide each month whether the meeting will be in-person (in the Arboretum Library or outside on the Arboretum grounds) or on Zoom.

 For more information and to be added to the e-mail reminder list about the Community Book Discussion Group, please contact, Arboretum Librarian Emeritus, Susan Eubank, at Susan.Eubank@Arboretum.org.
 You must RSVP to Susan for the discussions you would like to attend.

 Renaissance Man of Cannery Row by Edward F. Ricketts; introduction and edited by Katharine A. Rodger.
 Tuscaloosa, AL: University of Alabama Press, 2002.